- Chart

 Disclaimers:

-This information is for educational purposes only and should not be considered investment advice.
-Past performance is not indicative of future results.
-Investors should conduct their own research and consult with a qualified financial advisor before making investment decisions.
+This JSON output is for informational purposes only and does not constitute investment advice.
+Data is subject to change.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.